AlbyDR/URBAN_ET/README.md

    2.3 Input files (filenames_, input_data_, and setoptions_)

-3- Results and Model accuracy assessment (R)
+**3- Results and Model accuracy assessment (R)**

-   3.1 Read SCOPE outputs
+   - Read SCOPE outputs

-   3.2 Apply the correction factor and calculate model metrics
+   - Apply the correction factor and calculate model metrics

-   3.3 Analysis of the footprint results
+   - Analysis of the footprint results

-   3.4 Plots, maps and figures
+   - Plots, maps and figures